kmiermans/markdown_views/README.md

 - You'd like to compile the information on a given topic and not be distracted by all the other stuff.
 - You'd like to show someone some notes, but not show them your private notes.

+# Example
+Example output can be found in the folder "HTML", and you can re-generate it with out of the box.
+Just run `python parse.py` and that should do the trick.
+You might have to `cwd` into this folder first.

 # How it works
 For now, tags are not automatically detected and have to be manually specified.
 In the JSON file parse_params.json, enter your parameters.
 It's all pretty self-explanatory.